MikelMNJ/starter-app/README.md

 ## About store.js
-Now that you are very familiar with how the reducer works, how to define constants/actions/selectors, and how to dispatch actions and read state selector values from components, let's take a look at the heart of it &mdash; the store.
+Now that the reducer has been explored, constants/actions/selectors defined, how to dispatch actions and read state selector values from components, let's take a look at the heart of it &mdash; the store.

 In a nutshell: